MarySalmeron/TT-HardwareCode/README.md

 # TT-HardwareCode
-This repository is to post all de Hardware code used for the testing of the project.
+This repository is to post all the Hardware code used for the testing of the project.